 5. Andre the Giant

-Pulls back the curtain and offers a revealing look inside the business of professional wrestling.
-An intriguing, touching, and invigorating view of an entertainment legend.
+It pulls back the curtain and offers a revealing look inside the business of professional wrestling: an intriguing, touching, and invigorating view of an entertainment legend.
 Andre the Giant is wrestling’s version of When We Were Kings!
 Superb!

 4. Won’t You Be My Neighbor?